Pack up the clubs, lace up the golf shoes and hit the links with your family or friends at one of the Kootenay’s many fine golf courses.

 Why golf on just one side of the Columbia River when you can cross over multiple times?
 Featuring six different crossings of the mighty Columbia, the Riverside Golf Course truly lives up to its name.
 Stay at the Resort with their stay and play package and get complimentary access to their mineral hot springs for that soothing post-golf dip.

-Slocan Lake Golf Club (New Denver)
+Slocan Lake Golf Club in New Denver

 With narrow fairways and enormous evergreens, this challenging 9-hole course near New Denver demands precision with your drives.
 The stunning views of the Selkirk Mountains and crystal-clear waters of Slocan Lake provide an incredible backdrop on this course.

-The Springs Golf Resort (Radium Hot Springs)
+The Springs at Radium Resort

 With the Purcell Mountains to the west and Canadian Rockies to the east, The Springs Golf Resort near Radium Hot Springs will make any golfer’s jaw drop with beautiful views all around.

-Trickle Creek Golf (Kimberley)
+Trickle Creek Golf Resort in Kimberley

 Trickle Creek features one of the most unique holes in the Kootenays – their signature hole 11.
 A par 3 with a steep drop-off from tee box to green, this 175-yard hole also features an iconic view of the legendary Fisher Peak in the Canadian Rockies.

-Wildstone Golf Course (Cranbrook)
+Wildstone Golf Course in Cranbrook

 Drive, pitch and putt your way through a golfing adventure this summer in the Kootenay Rockies.
 The lake and riverfront courses playing out in front of vast mountain landscapes will make it a trip you won’t soon forget.